parinfer/parinfer.js/lib/parinfer.js.md

 `onChar` is also a convenient place to do some of the transformations we will discuss next.

-## Transformation #1: Housekeeping
+## Housekeeping

-To understand Parinfer's inference process, it's important to first know that it performs some housekeeping on the code.
-This helps prevent ambiguity that would otherwise make Parinfer's process difficult.
+To understand Parinfer's inference process, it's important to first know that it performs some housekeeping on the code as a necessary step toward the main transformations.

 - __Tab Characters__: A line indented with a tab character results in an ambiguous indentation length.
 Thus, we replace such tab characters with a